pramnora/csv/README.md

              it might just include the data...with no such obvious header.

 **NOTE(2)**: See just how simple, straight forwards, and, easy...it is to write/design a [.csv] file...;
-             basically, anybody can do it...who wants to proudce a very simple file containing a table of data.
+             basically, anybody can do it...who wants to proudce a very simple file containing tabular data.

+**NOTE(3)**: It is optional if you choose to add a space to separate up each data items:
+             >abc,def
+             >abc, def
+             ...sometimes, people choose to not include any space...purely in order to save on computer memory;
+             but, including a space between items is ok, as well.